After School Program

 The Ohio Hispanic Coalition After School Program was founded in 2002 to ensure that Limited English Proficient (LEP) Hispanic/Latino children were receiving education assistance in Spanish.
 At the time, Ohio had received a large number of immigrant children coming from Latin American countries and schools were encouraging students to speak exclusively in English.
 The students began losing their connection with their home country and native culture, a situation that OHCO sought to prevent with the After School Program.

 The Program takes place Monday to Friday in the afternoons, throughout the school year and enrolls students in Kindergarten through 5th grade.
 While attending the program the students receive homework help and participate in enrichment activities related to the arts, science, math, and technology.
 Each student at the program receives a healthy dinner and participates in nutrition education.
 The students read and write in both Spanish and English on a daily basis and engage in physical activities like playing soccer and doing yoga and zumba.
 The program includes four field trips throughout the school year and celebrates both the Hispanic/Latino and American holidays through interactive, family-oriented festivities.
-The After School Program currently operates at two sites (Westside and Whitehall) and serve approximately 75 students each year.
+The After School Program currently operates at three sites (Westside, Northside and Whitehall) and serve approximately 100 students each year.

 Enrollment for the After School Program takes place in August each year.
 If you or someone you know is interested in enrolling children in the program please call (614) 840-9934.